Space Griffon VF-9: Releases

 Space Griffin VF-9 was released in a long box case and was localized in North America with both English vocals and English voice acting, but the vocals were cut before release, leaving a purely instrumental soundtrack.
 The Dreamcast version was a graphically enhanced remake which featured a heavier anime style and newly animated cutscenes; this version was released only in Japan.

 Reception

-Next Generation reviewed the PlayStation version of the game, rating it two stars out of five, and called it "A nice idea.
+Space Griffon VF-9.
+Readers of the Japanese Dreamcast Magazine voted to give the Dreamcast remake a 6.7209 out of 10 score, ranking at the number 350 spot, indicating a middling following.
+Consoles +' François Garnier and Marc Menier reviewed the PlayStation original, praising the fast and fluid visuals, sound effects, and overall longevity compared to Kileak: The Blood.
+However, both Garnier and Menier noted that the player must get used to the game's combat management, while they also felt the music was not varied enough and expressed disappointment with its presentation.
+GameFan's three writers reviewed the PlayStation release, commending its intriguing storyline, roleplaying-esque action gameplay, 3D graphics, the ability to transform on the fly, and English translation.
+Nevertheless, they noted the lack of in-game music and found its monocromatic environments repetitive.
+VideoGames magazine also analyzed the PlayStation version, comparing the game with both Kileak and Robotica (1995), finding the visuals to be crisp but bland and its movement average.
+Next Generation reviewed the PlayStation original as well, calling it "A nice idea.
 Badly done."

-GamePros brief review stated that "Respectable graphics and sounds fashion convincing sci-fi environments, and your cool mech suit fights viciously.
+Video Games' Jan Schweinitz gave mixed thoughts when reviewing the PlayStation original regarding its visuals and gameplay, but negatively noted the lack of music during gameplay.
+In their brief review of the PlayStation release, GamePro stated that "Respectable graphics and sounds fashion convincing sci-fi environments, and your cool mech suit fights viciously.
 Space Griffon's addictive, intriguing combination of mech combat and strategic exploration isn't for everyone, though."
-Reviewing the Dreamcast remake, IGN was critical of the underwhelming plot, monotonous level design and thick fog covering the areas.
-They gave it a 4 out of 10.
+Reviewing the PlayStation version, IGN compared the game unfavorably with Doom, criticizing its slow action.
+Writing for IGN, Colin Williamson reviewed the Dreamcast remake and was critical of its underwhelming plot, monotonous level design and thick fog covering the areas.